A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 8) Charles Oakley (Virginia Union)

-A private HBCU founded in Richmond, Virginia in 1865 to educate freed slaves, Virginia Union has been a longtime Division II basketball school that has nonetheless produced two NBA greats in Oakley and Ben Wallace.
-In fact, they are two of five NBA players from the school that were all recruited by legendary coach Dave Robbins, who led the Panthers for three decades and earned three NCAA Division II titles (none of which came with Oakley or Wallace on the roster).
-Oakley hit campus in 1981, recruited from John Hay High School in Cleveland, and earned Division II Player of the Year honors in his senior season.
+The all-time NBA rebounding leader amongst HBCU players, Oakley attended Virginia Union, a private HBCU founded in 1865 in Richmond to educate freed slaves.
+He was recruited from Cleveland by the legendary coach Dave Robbins and earned Division II Player of the Year honors in 1985 as a senior.
 Word of his scoring and rebounding prowess outstripped his Division II obscurity, and Oakley was drafted ninth overall in 1985 by his hometown Cavaliers, who then traded him to the Bulls.
-Over 19 NBA seasons, he developed a reputation as an elite rebounder and defender, one of the league’s all-time toughest players, and folklore status amongst Knicks fans, who still revere him to this day.
-He was inducted into the Virginia Sports Hall of Fame in 2016 for his contributions in college and his 12,205 career rebounds are the most in NBA history by an HBCU alumnus.
+Over 19 NBA seasons, Oakley developed a reputation as an elite rebounder and defender, one of the league’s all-time toughest players, and folklore status amongst Knicks fans.
+He was inducted into the Virginia Sports Hall of Fame in 2016 for his collegiate contributions which weren’t limited to on the court.
+While playing for the Knicks, Oakley managed to recruit another burgeoning defensive superstar Ben Wallace to Virginia Union in 1994.
+The program has also produced 1969 first round pick Mike Davis and 12-year NBA veteran Terry Davis.

 7) Bob Love (Southern)